AbdusamadDusabaev/parser_of_real_estates_from_facebook_marketplace/README.md

 The parser can parse real estate objects from Facebook Marketplace using Selenium and BeautifulSoup4 technology.
 Parsing collects the following information:
 1. Title
 2. Price
-3. Object URL
+3. Address
-4. Description
-5. Animal Friendly
+4. Animal Friendly
-6. Address
-7. Date of publication
+5. Date of publication
+6. Description
+7. Object URL
 8. Rating
-9. Author's date of registration
+9. Date of author registration
+10. Chat to Author URL
+11. Date of parsing
+12. Relevance
+13. Images

 You can also flexibly customize the filtering system for real estate objects using custom configurations for the parser.
 By default, the parser will write the received data to a Google Sheet.
 However, you can easily change this behavior if you need to.